petk/build-php/README.md

-# build-php
-Building PHP for testing purposes
+# Building PHP for testing purposes